Get

 There is no specific proof as to whether a cat sees us humans as other cats or not.
 It isn’t far-fetched to think that cats see us as felines when we interact with them.
 For example, cats tend to knead their human companions like they would their mothers for comfort or to stimulate the production of milk for nourishment.

-They also tend to rub up against us with their tails up, just as they would other cats in their pack.
+They also tend to rub up against us with their tails up, just as they would other cats in their social group.
 These actions make it seem like they think that we are just like them: felines!
 However, we are bigger, slower, and less hairy than cats.
 So, it makes sense that they can recognize these differences.
 No matter how cats see us humans, though, we know that they don’t think of us as hostile (generally) and can accept us into their realm as companions like they would fellow felines.

 divider 3 paws